 Never let babies sleep in rockers or bouncers

-Then a couple of days ago US company Kids II also posted a recall.
+Then not not long after the Fisher-Price recall, US company Kids II also posted a recall.
 This time 700,000 baby rockers have been recalled in the wake of five babies dying in them.

 Red Nose Australia has also made a public appeal to parents and carers advising them never to allow babies to sleep in a rocker or bouncer.